jiajuns/jiajun.github.io/_posts/2018-9-03-Vehicle-Detection-Basic.md

 title: Vehicle Detection Basic
 ---

-The goal of [this project](https://jiajuns.github.io/VehicleDetectionBasic/) is to write a software pipeline to detect vehicles in a video.
-Here's a [link to my video result](https://raw.githubusercontent.com/jiajuns/VehicleDetectionBasic/master/output_video_final.mp4)

-Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
+The goal of [this project](https://jiajuns.github.io/VehicleDetectionBasic/) is to write a software pipeline to detect vehicles in a video.Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
 These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.
 Also You are welcome and encouraged to take advantage of the recently released [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) to augment your training data.
+Here's a [link to my video result](https://raw.githubusercontent.com/jiajuns/VehicleDetectionBasic/master/output_video_final.mp4)

 Steps of this project
 ---